nickkiermaier/ansible_labkey_dev_environment/README.md

 ## After
 * You will still need to setup intellij per the Labkey developer setup docs
+* You will need to run `direnv allow` in your root labkey directory
+* After running the previous step you will need to run `./gradlew deployApp`
 * Make sure to point the java location inside of intellij to the `~/labkey/dependencies/<java-version>` directory